This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 And although watts per square foot doesn't say much about the light's intensity…

-It currently is one of the most reliable ways to really decide how big and powerful of a light you need to get for the size of your specific grow setup.
+It currently is one of the most reliable ways to decide how big and powerful of a light you need to get for the size of your specific grow setup.

 Unless of course, you've got reliable PPFD / PAR value charts, but you probably won't!